mattijn/topojson/docs/index.md

 nav_order: 1
 ---

-# Encode Geographic Data as Topology in Python!
+# Encode geographic data as topology in Python!

 Topojson is a library that is capable of creating a topojson encoded format of merely any geographical object in Python.